Frequently Asked Questions

 You can also get in touch with your local Children's Services and contact details will be found online or through local telephone directories.

 This is a confidential helpline for adults worried about the sexual behaviour of others towards children and also those worried about their own sexual thoughts or behaviour towards children.
-The Helpline also deals with parents and carers worried about the sexual behaviour of their children.
-The Helpline operates from 9am-9pm Monday-Thursday and from 9am-5pm on Friday.
-Stop it Now! can also provide help by email on firstname.lastname@example.org, with a response in 7 working days.
-More information can also be found on www.stopitnow.org.uk.
+The helpline also deals with parents and carers worried about the sexual behaviour of their children.
+The helpline operates from 9am-9pm Monday-Thursday and from 9am-5pm on Friday.
+Stop it Now! can also provide help through its secure messaging service, with a response within 5-7 working days.
+Please do call our helpline if you have any concerns.

 Contact the NSPCC Helpline - 0808 800 5000